 When you're camping, it's tempting to drink water straight from pristine-looking lakes and streams – but don't do it!
 Microscopic single-celled parasites can cause illnesses in humans if ingested.
 Here are two common waterborne diseases that could ruin your week:

 - Cryptosporidiosis (crip-toh-spore-id-ee-oh-sis) is caused by Cryptosporidium (crip-toh-spore-id-ee-um).
-The symptoms include diarrhea, headache, nausea, and stomach cramps.
-It can show up 2 to 25 days after becoming infected, and the symptoms usually last for 1 to 2 weeks.
+The symptoms include watery diarrhea, headache, nausea, and stomach cramps.
+It can show up 2 to 10 days (average of 7 days) after becoming infected, and the symptoms usually last for 1 to 2 weeks.

 - Giardiasis (jee-ar-dye-a-sis), also known as "beaver fever," is caused by Giardia (jee-ar-dee-ah).
 It shares similar symptoms with cryptosporidiosis.
 Symptoms include diarrhea, gas, stomach cramps, weakness, and weight loss.
 Vomiting, chills, and headache may also occur.
-Symptoms first show up 6 to 16 days after becoming infected and can last for as long as 1 month.
+Symptoms first show up 1 to 14 days (average of 7 days) after becoming infected and usually last 1 to 3 weeks.

 How to prevent waterborne diseases:

 - Use bottled water only, or boil water at least one minute before using it.
-Alternatively, you can purify water with iodine tablets or special water filters.
+Alternatively, you can purify water with special water filters that remove microscopic parasites.

 - Peel raw fruits and vegetables before you eat them.

 - Wash your hands with bottled or purified water only, and do it carefully several times a day.

 - Don't swallow water when you're swimming.

 If you think you have cryptosporidiosis or giardiasis, see your doctor right away.
 You may need to give stool samples to see if you have the parasite, and then get treated with prescription medications to get rid of it for good.